Daethyra/Cybersecurity-References/README.md

 [`extract_video_audio.py`](./Tools/extract_video_audio.py): CLI tool that creates an MP3 audio file from a MP4 file, or files in a directory.

-[`firewall_rules.py`](./Tools/firewall_rules.py): CLI tool that optionally accepts a URL as an argument to download a CSV list of known problematic IP addresses and create block rules for Windows Firewall.
+[`firewall_rules.py`](./Tools/firewall_rules.py): CLI tool that optionally accepts a URL as an argument to download a CSV list of known problematic IP addresses and create block rules for Windows Firewall or `iptables` for Linux.

 > The default URL downloads the "Botnet C2 Indicators of Compromise (IOCs)" from FEODOtracker, which contains "information on tracked botnet c2s but also IP addresses that were acting as a botnet C2 within the **past 30 days**."